 In other recipes, like my Oreo Cookies & Cream Fudge, you have to boil the mixture up to 113C and make sure it thickens and beat it like crazy – and that is how you make fudge properly don’t get me wrong – and it is utterly delicious – but this method using the utterly DELICIOUS Cookie Butter flavour is perfect for making a fudge with a spread.

-I absolutely adore the flavour of this fudge because I LOVE the flavour of Cookie Butter – its utter heaven to me and I could eat the entire jar with a spoon.
+I absolutely adore the flavour of this fudge because I LOVE the flavour of Biscoff – its utter heaven to me and I could eat the entire jar with a spoon.
 No regrets. however – people judge me for this.
 BUT – people never judge me when I bring this recipe in for them to taste test, as they all utterly adore it!

-1) Line a tin with parchment paper – I use a 7″x10″ rectangular (brownie) tray as it makes a nice depth of fudge!
+- Line a tin with parchment paper – I use a 7″x10″ rectangular (brownie) tray as it makes a nice depth of fudge!

-This recipe will last better in the fridge for up to 2-3 weeks if it manages to last that long – you can also easily half or double the recipe, the setting times will just change slightly.
+- This recipe will last better in the fridge for up to 2-3 weeks if it manages to last that long – you can also easily half or double the recipe, the setting times will just change slightly.